vzhang90/Credit_Risk_Analysis/README.md

 - Split the Data into training and testing sets with Scikit-learn's `train_test_split` module
     - Create training variables *(or feature)* by converting the string values into numerical ones using the `get_dummies()` method
     - Create target *(or output)* variables
-        - Checke balance of target variables
+        - Check balance of target variables
             - *confirms imbalance in training set*
             - *counts the number of instances by class to verify both classes are same size*